nextcloud/end_to_end_encryption_rfc/RFC.md

 When creating a new folder, an initial metadata file needs to be created with following values
 - counter starts with 0
 - generate a new metadata key
-- if folder is topmost encrypted folder, the recipients array contains the current user with userId, certificate and encrypted metadata key
+- if folder is topmost encrypted folder, the users array contains the current user with userId, certificate and encrypted metadata key
-- if folder is a subfolder of an encrypted folder, the recipients-array is not included
+- if folder is a subfolder of an encrypted folder, the users-array is not included

 The metadata has to be created by sending a POST request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/meta-data/<folder-id>`, where `<folder-id>` has to be the folder ID indicated by our WebDAV API.
 The POST parameter `metaData` with the encrypted metadata has to be used.